What is Uswitch?

 Though there are few deals available at the moment, you can usually save by switching to your cheapest energy supplier.
 Suppliers are always changing their tariffs and prices so, regardless of which company you're with, you might still be able to save a substantial amount.
 You should check Uswitch regularly to compare deals that might be on the market, even if switching isn't necessarily an option for you.

-A volatile wholesale energy market sent prices rocketing in the autumn of 2021 and, as a result, energy suppliers largely removed their deals from the market.
-This meant that, since then, customers have been unable to switch in the face of extremely high-cost deals.
+A volatile wholesale energy market sent prices rocketing in the autumn of 2021 and, as a result, energy suppliers removed their deals from the market.
+This meant that customers were unable to switch and were stuck on standard variable tariffs, which were the most expensive deals.

 What's involved in switching energy suppliers with Uswitch?

-The following process will take just a few minutes of your time:
+The energy switch process will take just a few minutes of your time:

-• Compare energy suppliers and plans using the Uswitch comparison tool
+Compare energy suppliers and deals using the Uswitch comparison tool

 Most of the suppliers we work with adhere to the Energy Switch Guarantee, which means your switch should take no more than five days from the date your new provider receives your completed application.